orbingol/NURBS-Python/docs/file_formats.rst

                     - [u1, v1]  # expected to be 2-dimensional, corresponding to (u,v)
                     - [u2, v2]
                     - ...
-                  weights:  # weights vector of the 2nd trim
+                  weights:  # weights vector of the 2nd trim curve
                     - 1.0
                     - 1.0
                     - ...